 - The Heckler & Koch MP5SD submachine gun has been the gold standard for Western made suppressed weapons since the 1980s.
 It uses a highly effective internal suppressor system that reduces the report of the normally-supersonic 9mm round to virtually nothing while also slowing it down (via a series of internal rubber "wipes") to subsonic levels; unfortunately, it's also fully-automatic, and thus produces a distinctive "chattering" noise akin to a typewriter that reinforces the idea that you can't make a truly silent automatic weapon.
 The rubber wipe system also means you can't use anything other than full-power 9mm in it, and the whole system needs to be sent back to the factory for refurbishment every 500 rounds.
 Lastly, it's less accurate, less powerful and shorter ranged than the normal MP5.

-- The now rather famous VSS Vintorez sniper rifle uses other special purpose cartridges, the 9x39mm SP-5 and SP-6 (AP).
+- The now rather famous VSS Vintorez sniper rifle (and its fully-automatic sibling AS Val) uses other special purpose cartridges, the 9x39mm SP-5 and SP-6 (AP).
 The rifle has a highly effective integral suppressor similar in concept to the MP5SD.
-Combined with steel-core, low-velocity rounds, it is both capable of penetrating military-grade body armor and is silent enough to make its operation the loudest part of the report.
+Combined with low-velocity rounds using a heavy steel-core bullet, it is both capable of penetrating military-grade body armor and is silent enough to make its operation the loudest part of the report.
 But, owing to the semi-automatic action, it is still not "Hollywood Silent", and gives a report similar to a BB gun as well as a metallic clank as the bolt moves forward and back.

 - Here is a video of the PSS, "developed for special personnel of the Soviet KGB, as well as for elite elements of the Spetsnaz of the Soviet Army."